kosso/NappNuker/README.md

 # NappNuker
-An Android Titanium module to nuke and leftover files and data after an aborted download queue from the [Android version of the NappDownloadManager](https://github.com/viezel/NappDownloadManager).
+An Android Titanium module to nuke any leftover files and queue data after an aborted download queue from the [Android version of the NappDownloadManager](https://github.com/viezel/NappDownloadManager).

 NB: ***This will disable the ability to resume downloads on the next launch of the app***.
 (Many of us do not need this ability since it can complicate things a great deal!)